 Sea sports activity at Koh Khai.
 I did not experienced aggressive touting by the vendors.
 So it did not add to the already “fatigue” day from island hopping.
 Do note that toilet facilities on island cost 20bht per entry to the badly maintained restroom as this is not gazetted a national park , where there are no charges using it.

 Patong town still sleeping at 630am.
 The town generally starts waking up from 7.30am onward, with most retail shops opening from 9am.
 Some massage shops opened early with even the masseur asking if i wanted a massage at 8am.
-This is the only time you will like walking the narrow pavements as it’s usually lined with taxis at the curb and their drivers smoking while waiting for customers.
-This prevalence of smokers was what affected my fond memories of this beach town.
+This is the best time to stroll along the narrow pavements as it’s usually lined with taxis at the curb and their drivers smoking while waiting for customers when the town wakes up.
+This hordes of smokers was what spoilt my fond memories of this beach town.

 A local whizzing by early in the morning.
 On way to work probably.